 Medicare is a significant healthcare asset for many senior Americans requiring assistance with health insurance.

 Those eligible for Medicare receive affordable health care to deal with various health issues that can crop up as we age.
-Medicare enrollment can offer peace of mind for yourself or other aging family members for whom you may be caring.
+Medicare enrollment can offer peace of mind for yourself or other aging family members you care for.

 With the Medicare Open Enrollment Period for 2022 coverage just around the corner, the guide below will explain enrollment dates, tips for choosing a plan, and more.

-As we have seen above, there are certain time windows in which you are supposed to enroll in Medicare.
-If you fail to do so, you will likely have to pay a small penalty for late enrollment; however, if you did not enroll due to special circumstances, you will be allowed to enroll without penalty.
+There are specific time windows in which you are supposed to enroll in Medicare.
+If you fail to do so, you will likely have to pay a minor penalty for late enrollment; however, you will be allowed to register without penalty if you did not enroll due to special circumstances.

 Once you are enrolled in Medicare, you don’t have to re-enroll or renew your Medicare plan every year.
 However, it is best practice to explore and compare plans frequently.
 By doing so, you ensure that you are enrolled in a plan that has the best coverage and premiums for your needs.

-If you want to change your Medicare policy, though, you can do so during the annual Medicare Open Enrollment Period (October 15 to December 7).
-This gives you the chance to change your plan or choose a different coverage option that meets your needs
+If you want to change your Medicare policy, though, you can do so during the annual Medicare Open Enrollment Period (October 15th to December 7th).
+This gives you the chance to change your plan or choose a different coverage option that meets your needs.

 During the Medicare Open Enrollment Period (OEP), you can review your coverage and make changes to your plans.
 It is possible to: